-- 2. It is the child's responsibility to make up the missed work within the same number of days as the absence. - D. All other absences will be considered unexcused.
+- 1. All other absences will be considered unexcused.
 Unexcused absences have a direct impact on student achievement.
-Therefore, students may not receive grades for work missed during the absence. - E. Students will be considered tardy if they are not in the classroom or accounted for at the beginning of the academic day. - F. Excessive absences and excessive tardies (ten or more days per semester) may be questioned by the principal even if there have been written parent/physician excuses.
+Therefore, students may not receive grades for work missed during the absence. - 2.
+Students will be considered tardy if they are not in the classroom or accounted for at the beginning of the academic day. - 3.
+Excessive absences and excessive tardies may be questioned by the principal even if there have been written parent/physician excuses.